How to Build a Chatbot from Scratch for Your Business

-There are three typical cases when you should implement a chatbot in your business:
+There are three typical cases when you should implement a chatbot:

 Firstly, if your company processes thousands of repetitive requests per day and spends a lot of resources on customer service, it’s high time to automate!

-Secondly, if you are a small to medium business, for whom each customer is important and cannot be missed, but you have no budget nor human resources for 24/7 customer service, then a chatbot can solve this problem.
+Secondly, if you are a small to medium business, for whom each customer is important and cannot be missed, but you have no budget nor human resources for 24/7 customer service, then a chatbot might be the answer.
 But you need to choose the development approach that will pay off.
 We’ll delve into this problem a bit later.

 Thirdly, if you are a startup that is going to develop a chatbot as SaaS or as part of a solution.